BehroozAbbassi/VmwpMonitor/readme.md

 A vital piece of any fuzzer is the monitoring/logging, during fuzzing we use it to monitor the behavior of target program and detect interesting behaviors corresponding to the current input data.

-The `VmwpMonitor` is a DLL that you must inject it to the `vmwp.exe` process to monitor the `IO` operations on the Emulated Devices between the Guest Vms and the vm worker process, there are number of emulated devices on the Hyper-V that are using on the `Generation 1` VMs, the following table consist of Modules that contain/provide the emulated devices.
+The `VmwpMonitor` is a DLL that you must inject it to the `vmwp.exe` process to monitor the `IO` operations on the Emulated Devices between the Guest VM and the VM worker process, there are number of emulated devices on the Hyper-V that are using on the `Generation 1` VMs, the following table consist of Modules that contain/provide the emulated devices.

-For more information about vmwp (VM Worker Process) and emulated devices refer to these links:
+For more information about vmwp (VM Worker Process) and emulated devices check out these links:

 - [Attacking the VM Worker Process](https://msrc-blog.microsoft.com/2019/09/11/attacking-the-vm-worker-process/)
 - [Hyntrospect: a fuzzer for Hyper-V devices](https://www.sstic.org/2021/presentation/hyntrospect_a_fuzzer_for_hyper-v_devices/)